How Were Cats Domesticated? What Research Shows

 Bastet was the name of the goddess who came in the form of a cat.
 According to their scriptures, she represented fertility, love, and family.
 Cats were revered so much in Egyptian communities that the people decided to draft tough laws regarding their treatment.
 For example, there was a law that dictated that anyone who would be caught in an act that would endanger a feline’s life would be sentenced to death.

 The pharaohs were not the only members of the community who were mummified once they passed on.
 They also mummified their cats, together with a few mice to keep them company while they were journeying to the next world.
-Those cat mummies have been instrumental in today’s research, as tests of their DNA has helped us figure out the history of our feline pals.
+Those cat mummies have been instrumental in today’s research, as tests of their DNA have helped us figure out the history of our feline pals.

 Were the Egyptians the only people who worshipped cats?
 No. The Vikings had Frey, who was a cat goddess representing beauty and love.
 The Asians worshipped a fertility goddess who occasionally visited her people in the form of a cat.